lernae/sam-pipelines-devops-monorepo/README.md

         SAM configuration environment [default]:

 ```
-This created a CloudFormation stack in your ci/cd account named 'pipeline-trigger' and it will not deploy until you confirm you want to deploy the changes as per next step.
+This creates a CloudFormation stack in your ci/cd account named 'pipeline-trigger' and it will not deploy until you confirm you want to deploy the changes as per next step.
 Next, enter 'y' when asked to "Deploy this changeset?" as below
 ```shell
 CloudFormation stack changeset